 This policy applies to all school staff, volunteers and school community members.
-It also applies to all staff and students engaged in any school and school council-run events, activities and services such as Camp Australia - OSHCP.
+It also applies to all staff and students engaged in any school and school council-run events, activities and services such as the Camp Australia out of school hours care program (OSHCP).